 I been asked quite a bit how I find so many different apps to use with my students.
 Sometimes the app is a popular one that has been mentioned on a zillion tech blogs or pinned a bunch on Pinterest.
-However, many of the lessons I do and sell revolve around apps that are little known.
-While I will say that process is time consuming, I do have a process and I thought it may be helpful to outline my methods.
+However, many of the lessons I create may revolve around apps that are little known.
+While I will say that process can be time consuming, I do have a process and I thought it may be helpful to outline my methods.

 Here are my top secret tips for app sourcing, searching, and selection.